RedBearAK/toshy/README.md

 ./toshy_setup.py --fancy-pants
 ```

-This will do the full install, but add various things that I find convenient, fun, or somehow makes the desktop environment more Mac-like.
+This will do the full install, but add various things that I find convenient, fun, or somehow makes the desktop environment behave more like macOS.

 At the moment this installer option will do the following:

-- Installs "Fantasque Sans Mono noLig" font
+- ALL: Installs "Fantasque Sans Mono noLig" font
     - From a fork with no coding ligatures
     - LargeLineHeight-NoLoopK variant
     - Try it in terminals or code editors
+    - May look a bit "heavy" on KDE due to forced "stem darkening" in Qt apps
-- GNOME: Set "Switch applications" to `Alt+Tab`
+- GNOME: Makes "Switch applications" the primary task switching style (groups apps like macOS)
-- GNOME: Set "Switch windows of an application" to `Alt+Grave`
-- KDE: Installs "Application Switcher" KWin script
+- KDE: Installs "Application Switcher" KWin script (groups apps like macOS/GNOME)
 - KDE: Disables task switcher option "Show selected window"
-- KDE: Sets the task switcher to "Large Icons"
+- KDE: Sets the task switcher to "Large Icons" (like macOS/GNOME task switcher)
+- KDE: Enables task switcher option "Only one window per application" (makes the task switcher dialog show only a single icon for each application, like macOS/GNOME)

 ## Currently working/tested Linux distros: